Its been a hectic few weeks here. While I cant say its been busier than usual, my holiday schedule has been a lot less predictable.

 The insulation it coming.

 I didnt get too much done, but I did get the rigid polyisocyanurate aboard up.
 Hopefully Ill also get the spray foam done to air seal it before I have to go back to work.
+One schedule I did keep during the holidays was our regularly scheduled MWA podcast.
+For the audio, check out iTunes or the MWA page.
+I hope all my fellow woodworkers had an enjoyable and productive holiday season.

-Kari Hultman was one of the world’s best woodworking bloggers until September 10, 2013 when she ended her blog at villagecarpenter.blogspot.com.
+Kari Hultman was one of the worlds best woodworking bloggers until September 10, 2013 when she ended her blog at villagecarpenter.blogspot.com.

-I’m lucky enough to call Kari my friend.
+Im lucky enough to call Kari my friend.
 She was the first blogger I met in person when I was just joining the online woodworking community.
-Even though at the time I couldn’t claim to be any more than an voyeur, watching from the outskirts of the community, Kari was nice enough to let me tour her shop and write about it.
+Even though at the time I couldnt claim to be any more than an voyeur, watching from the outskirts of the community, Kari was nice enough to let me tour her shop and write about it.
 After we discussed the shop, she started showing me the tools she was just beginning to make for herself.
 As I would learn, this was Kari.
-She’s never stopped sharing her passion for the craft and love of learning and sharing out how to do it.
+Shes never stopped sharing her passion for the craft and love of learning and sharing out how to do it.

-Since that first meeting my admiration for Kari has only grown - based both on the support she’s alchoices shown me and the stunning items to come out of her shop.
+Since that first meeting my admiration for Kari has only grown - based both on the support shes alchoices shown me and the stunning items to come out of her shop.
 Have you seen her homemade level, Sven, the Meditation Benches or the Pennsylvania German Sawbuck Table?
-I saw the table in person during the finishing process, and the photos don’t do it justice.
+I saw the table in person during the finishing process, and the photos dont do it justice.

 The Pensylvania German Sawbuck Table as I saw it, during the finishing process.